temporalio/documentation/docs/learning-paths/background-checks/temporal-application-requirements.md

 ### What are the Company experience requirements?

 The HR person at the Company is the one who initiates the Background Check for a given Candidate.
 To start a Background Check they need the email address of the Candidate.

 In real life, the HR Person would probably already have more of the Candidate's information such as, name, physical address, and date of birth.
-For this Learning Path the Candidate will enter that information at the same time that they accept/consent to the Background Check to simplify the experience.
+For this application the Candidate will enter that information at the same time that they accept the Background Check to simplify the experience.

 The HR person must also be ready to select which checks need to be performed for the position the Candidate is being hired for.
-For this Learning Path we will assume that the HR person can select from just two packages:
+For this application we will assume that the HR person can select from just two packages:

 - Standard package
 - Full package